mrkivn/HCI/README.md

 ## 🔒 Security Note

 This is a **DEMO/PROTOTYPE** system for educational purposes:
-- Passwords are stored in plain text in localStorage
+- Passwords are stored in plain text in Firestore
 - No server-side validation
 - No encryption
+- Firestore security rules are set to test mode (allow all access)
 - Not suitable for production use
 - Do not use real personal data

+**See [SECURITY_WARNING.md](SECURITY_WARNING.md) for important security information.**

 ## 🐛 Troubleshooting

 ### Data Not Persisting
-- Check if localStorage is enabled in your browser
+- Check internet connection (required for Firestore)
-- Ensure you're not in Private/Incognito mode
+- Verify Firebase configuration in `firebase-config.js`
-- Check browser console for errors
+- Check browser console for Firebase errors
+- Ensure Firestore is enabled in Firebase Console

 ### Can't Login
 - Verify email and password match demo accounts
-- Clear localStorage and refresh to reset: `localStorage.clear()`
+- Check Firebase Console to see if demo data was initialized
+- Check browser console for async/await errors
+- Try refreshing the page to re-initialize data
 - Check department matches staff account

 ### Booking Not Showing